Non-Commutative Geometry, Categories and Quantum Physics: Applications to Physics.

 In the mathematical framework of A.~Connes' non-commutative geometry, we are addressing the problem of the ``spectral reconstruction'' of ``geometries'' from the underlying operational data defined by ``states'' over ``observables' \cs-algebras'' of physical systems.
-More specifically: \begin{itemize} \item[$\looparrowright$] Building on our previous research on ``modular spectral-triples''\footnote{P.~Bertozzini, R.~Conti, W.~Lewkeeratiyutkul, Modular Spectral Triples, in preparation.} and on recent results on semi-finite spectral triples developed by A.~Carey-J.~Phillips-A.~Rennie-F.~Sukhocev~\cite{CPR}, we make use of Tomita-Takesaki modular theory of operator algebras to associate non-commutative geometrical objects (that are only formally similar to A.~Connes' spectral-triples) to suitable states over involutive normed algebras. \item[$\looparrowright$] We are developing\footnote{P.~Bertozzini, Algebraic Formalism for Rovelli Quantum Theory, in preparation.} an ``event'' interpretation of the formalism of states and observables in algebraic quantum physics that is in line with C.~Isham's ``history projection operator theory''~\cite{I3,I4,IL0,IL1,ILSS} and C.~Rovelli's ``relational/relativistic quantum mechanics''~\cite{Ro3}. \item[$\looparrowright$] Making contact with our current research project on ``categorical non-commutative geometry'' and with other projects in categorical quantum gravity (J.~Baez~\cite{Ba3,Ba4} and L.~Crane~\cite{Cr,Cr2}), we plan to generalize the diffeomorphism covariance group of general relativity in a categorical context and use it to ``identify'' the degrees of freedom related to the spatio-temporal structure of the physical system. \item[$\looparrowright$] Techniques from ``decoherence/einselection'' (H.~Zeh~\cite{Ze}, W.~Zurek~\cite{Zu}), ``emergence/noiseless subsystems'' (O.~Dreyer~\cite{D1,D2,D3}, F.~Markopoulou~\cite{Mar,Mar2,Mar3,KoM}), superselection (I.~Ojima~\cite{O,O2,OT}) and the ``cooling'' procedure developed by A.~Connes-M.~Marcolli~\cite{CM6} are expected to be relevant in order to extract from our spectrally defined non-commutative geometries, a macroscopic space-time for the pair state/system and its ``classical residue''. \item[$\looparrowright$] Possible reproduction of quantum geometries already defined in the context of loop quantum gravity (see T.~Thiemann~\cite{Th1}, J.~Aastrup-J.~Grimstrup~\cite{AG1,AG2}) or S.~Doplicher-J.~Roberts-K.~Fredenhagen models~\cite{DFR0,DFR,Do1,Do2,Do} will be investigated. \end{itemize} If partially successful, the project will have a significant fallout: a background-independent powerful approach to ``quantum relativity'' that is suitable for the purpose of unification of physics, geometry and information theory that lies ahead.
+More specifically: \begin{itemize} \item[$\looparrowright$] Building on our previous research on ``modular spectral triples''\footnote{P.~Bertozzini, R.~Conti, W.~Lewkeeratiyutkul, Modular Spectral Triples, in preparation.} and on recent results on semi-finite spectral triples developed by A.~Carey-J.~Phillips-A.~Rennie-F.~Sukhochev~\cite{CPR,CPR2,CPR3,CPR4}\footnote{See also M.~Laca--S.~Neshveyev~\cite{LN} and A.~Carey-S.~Neshveyev-R.~Nest-A.~Rennie~\cite{CNNR}.}, we make use of Tomita-Takesaki modular theory of operator algebras to associate, to suitable states $\omega$ over involutive normed algebras $\As$, non-commutative geometrical objects $(\As_\omega,\Hs_\omega,D_\omega)$ that are only formally similar to A.~Connes' spectral-triples and where the ``Dirac operator'' $D_\omega$, that is usually taken as the modular Hamiltonian $K_\omega=\log \Delta_\omega$, satisfies the modular invariance property $\Delta^{it}D_\omega\Delta^{-it}=D_\omega$ (for some more details see the slides~\cite[Pages~74-77]{B3}). \item[$\looparrowright$] We are now developing\footnote{P.~Bertozzini, Algebraic Formalism for Rovelli Quantum Theory, in preparation.} an ``event'' interpretation of the formalism of states and observables in algebraic quantum physics that is in line with C.~Isham's ``history projection operator theory''~\cite{I3,I4,IL0,IL1,ILSS} and C.~Rovelli's ``relational/relativistic quantum mechanics''~\cite{Ro3} (for additional details see the slides~\cite[Pages~78-81]{B3}). \item[$\looparrowright$] Making contact with our current research project on ``categorical non-commutative geometry'' and with other projects in categorical quantum gravity (J.~Baez~\cite{Ba3,Ba4} and L.~Crane~\cite{Cr,Cr2}), we plan to generalize the diffeomorphism covariance group of general relativity in a categorical context and use it to ``identify'' the degrees of freedom related to the spatio-temporal structure of the physical system (more details can be found in the slides~\cite[Pages~82-84]{B3}). \item[$\looparrowright$] Techniques from ``decoherence/einselection'' (H.~Zeh~\cite{Ze}, W.~Zurek~\cite{Zu}), ``emergence/noiseless subsystems'' (O.~Dreyer~\cite{D1,D2,D3}, F.~Markopoulou~\cite{Mar,Mar2,Mar3,KoM}), superselection (I.~Ojima~\cite{O,O2,OT}) and the ``cooling'' procedure developed by A.~Connes-M.~Marcolli~\cite{CM6} are expected to be relevant in order to extract from our spectrally defined non-commutative geometries, a macroscopic space-time for the pair state/system and its ``classical residue''. \item[$\looparrowright$] Possible reproduction of quantum geometries already defined in the context of loop quantum gravity (T.~Thiemann~\cite{Th1,Th4} and J.~Aastrup-J.~Grimstrup-R.~Nest-M.~Paschke~\cite{AG1,AG2,AGN1,AGN2,AGN3,AGN4,AGNP}) or in S.~Doplicher-J.~Roberts-K.~Fredenhagen models~\cite{DFR0,DFR,Do1,Do2,Do} will be investigated. \end{itemize} If partially successful, the project will have a significant fallout: a background-independent powerful approach to ``quantum relativity'' that is suitable for the purpose of unification of physics, geometry and information theory that lies ahead.